Home

 Upcoming Events

 It's a great series of insightful videos for all real estate professionals - paralegals, real estate agents/brokers, title insurance agents/insurers, county recorders - plus new home buyers!
-Fun plans for 2026!

 P.S.
-I'm still looking for a literary agent to help with publishing my "Mr. Smiles" children's books, in case you know of anyone who could assist.
+I'm still looking for a literary agent to help with publishing my "Mr. Smiles"® children's books, in case you know of anyone who could assist.

+👉 I also added a "Fraud Factors" presentation that includes all types of frauds, not just real estate fraud.
 If you want me to speak for your group about Fraud, please let me know!
 It's SO important for people to understand the clues to detect fraud and to understand that they are not the only ones to fall for these scams.

 Testimonials